AbdouSam/intelhex_crc_calc/README.md

 # intelhex_crc_calc

-Calculate crc16 of hex file (intel hex) for Microchip Bootloader crc check.
+Calculate crc16 of hex file (intel hex) for Microchip Bootloader Software crc check.

-The crc calculation is alot faster in C, we used shared library by compiling the file calc_crc_file.c with the command
+The `C` is integrated with `python`'s standard library `ctypes` to use the C code as part of a python script.

-cc -fPIC -shared -o libcrc.so calc_crc_file.c
+cc -fPIC -shared -o libcrc.so cal_intelhex_crc.c calc_crc_file.c

-This shared library is used in python